 After explaining what is expected value we get to the most important part: How can we use it to find better trades.

 1. Filter according to Expected value

-This is the most obvious and powerful way to use this value.
-With our option scanner you can instantly find only the profitable trades according to the expected value, in real time.
-This means that you only analyse trades where you have a statistical edge.
-This saves you time and in the long run helps your edge compound.
+This is the most prominent and powerful way to use this value.
+With our option scanner, you can instantly find only the profitable trades according to the expected value, in real-time.
+This means that you only analyze trades where you have a statistical edge.
+This saves you time and, in the long run, helps your edge compound.

 You can also set the expected value filter to be more than $100 or any other value to account for commissions and unexpected scenarios and even increase your edge.

-The sorting helps you manage your time more efficient by looking at the trades with the highest edge first (Important note – The fact that the EV is positive, doesn’t mean you will necessarily make profit, it is just indicating there is an edge in this trade in your favor).
+The sorting helps you manage your time more efficiently by looking at the trades with the highest edge first – meaning the optimal trade first.
+An Important note – The fact that the EV is positive, doesn’t mean you will necessarily make a profit, it is just indicating there is an edge in this trade in your favor.

 3. Create a ratio using expected value